JacquesCloete/sport/README.md

 I use Hydra and W&B to configure and log experiments.
 Trained policies and collected scenario databases from a run are saved in the corresponding run folder, which can be found in the `src/rl_vcf/outputs` folder.
 Run folders are labelled by date and time of start.

-Make sure that when running experiments that use policies and scenario databases generated from earlier steps, you are correctly selecting them in later steps!
-(Check input args)
+Make sure that when running experiments that use policies generated from earlier steps, you are correctly using them in later steps!
+(Check experiment script configs, and in particular, the directories and file names that are searched to get the policy weights).
+Also when plotting, make sure you've copied all the required data from the experiment runs into the right directories.

 ## Running Experiments
 Navigate to `cd src/rl_vcf` to run experiments.